-At this time of adversity, of pending local or national lockdowns; at a time when we are trying to recover from the school’s forced school closure and ensure that we as a school do everything we can to support our children and minimise the impact of COVID-19, not only academically but emotionally, we ask for your support.
+At this time of adversity, of local and national lockdowns; at a time when we are trying to recover from the school’s forced school closure and ensure that we as a school do everything we can to support our children and minimise the impact of COVID-19, not only academically but emotionally, we ask for your support.

 The Government have now confirmed a range of protective measures to be introduced to reduce social mixing and thus minimise the spread of the virus.
 Indeed, at school we have implemented a whole host of COVID secure restrictions to ensure the safety of our pupils, staff, the school community and the school itself.

 Those detailed in the above documents include:

 We believe we are doing a lot to ensure that our school operates well, at a time of uncertainty and would like to take this opportunity to thank all those parents who are conscientiously following the school’s guidance.

 Please see below various risk assessments to enable specific educational visitors to deliver aspects of our curriculum, face to face: